cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-We can fit a simple relationship to the data by adding another layer,
+We can fit a least-square line to the data by adding another layer,
 `geom_smooth`:

 ~~~
 ggplot(data = gapminder, aes(x = gdpPercap, y = lifeExp)) +